dalvarod/myAngularCache/README.md

 ##### 2. Check myAngularCache item.

-Use  *myCacheFactory.checkCache (cacheId)* to check the avaialbility of a created cache item.
-It checks the cache time.
+Use  *myCacheFactory.checkCache (cacheId)* to check the availability of a created cache item.
+It checks the cache time and destroys the cached item if expire time is reached.

 ##### 3. Get myAngularCache item content.